-The rapper's 2011 track is Drake at his emo best...and perfectly capturing the phenomenon of "drunk dialing," with Drake drunkenly calling an ex from a nightclub.
+The rapper's 2011 track is Drake at his emo best...and perfectly capturing the phenomenon of "drunk dialing," as Drake calls an ex from a nightclub.
 (Said ex allegedly sued him after the track was released.
 Take care, Drake!)
 Definitely one of his best songs ever.

-It's rare that a couple gets together to record a song after their split, but that's what these two did in 2009 after dating on and off since meeting at a Disney Channel event in 2006.
+It's rare that a couple gets together to record a song after their split, but that's what these two did in 2009 several months after ending their thee-year on-off romance for good.

-But both Jonas and Cyrus have released other songs about their break-up(s): Cyrus' 2008 hit "7 Things" is all about Jonas, while he revealed in 2017 that one of the Jonas Brothers' 2013 songs "Wedding Bells" was about Cyrus after she got engaged to Hemsworth.
+But both Jonas and Cyrus have released other songs about their break-up(s): Cyrus' 2008 hit "7 Things" is all about Jonas, while he revealed in 2017 that the Jonas Brothers' 2013 songs hit "Wedding Bells" was penner after Cyrus got engaged to Hemsworth.